solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ### Enable vector support

-Prior to using the `azure_ai` extension to generate embeddings, you must install the `pg_vector` extension by following the guidance in the [enable vector support in your database](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension) documentation.
+The `azure_ai` extension allows you to generate embeddings for input text.
+To enable the generated vectors to be stored in the database, you must install the `pg_vector` extension by following the guidance in the [enable vector support in your database](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector#enable-extension) documentation.
 The `pg_vector` extension provides the ability to store your generated vectors alongside the rest of your data.

 With vector supported added to your database, add a new column to the `bill_summaries` table using the `vector` data type to stored embeddings within the table.
 The `text-embedding-ada-002` model you used to deploy your `embeddings` model produces vectors with 1536 dimensions, so you must specify `1536` as the vector size.